-Annual Essay Prize Awards for 2016 - the winners are in!
+Annual Essay Prize Awards for 2020 - the winners are in!

 Dewey Grantham AwardNamed for the late Professor Dewey Grantham, this award is presented to the best Honors Thesis in the History Department each year since Spring 1997.
 The selected author will receive $500.
 To see all of the past winners click here.

-Frank A. Woods AwardMr.
-James Lachs, PB '93 established this award in honor of Frank A. Woods, BA'63, LLB '66.
-A certificate, and $250, will be given to a graduating senior in the College of Arts and Science who is majoring in History or Economics and History and has the highest grade point average.
+Mr. James Lachs, BS '93 established this award in honor of Frank A. Woods, BA'63, LLB '66.
+A certificate, and $250, will be given to a graduating senior in the College of Arts and Science who is majoring in History, Economics and History, or Law, History and Society, and has the highest grade point average.

 2020 Winners: Mary E. Tezak, Nissim Lebovits, and Benjamin Lackner (a three-way tie)

 Henry Lee Swint AwardEach spring, the Department of History awards $250 to the author of the best research paper or essay in any field of history.
 This competition is open only to undergraduate history majors and excludes History honors theses.
 The papers must have been completed for a Vanderbilt history course during the F2019, and S2020 terms.

 2020 Winner: Blane Kassa,"Built to Last: Reimagining the Ancient Egyptian Past through the Mount Auburn Cemetery to Forge an American Identity,"

 Originally written for Professor Celso Castilho's History 3000W-03, The History Workshop: Citizenship and Memory